nubenetes/awesome-kubernetes/docs/azure.md

 ## Azure Tools

-- [github.com/mspnp/AzureNamingTool - Azure Naming Tool](https://github.com/mspnp/AzureNamingTool) The Azure Naming Tool is a .NET 8 Blazor application, with a RESTful API.
+- [github.com/mspnp/AzureNamingTool - Azure Naming Tool 🌟](https://github.com/mspnp/AzureNamingTool) The Azure Naming Tool is a .NET 8 Blazor application, with a RESTful API.
 The UI consists of several pages to allow the configuration and generation of Azure Resource names.
 The API provides a programmatic interface for the functionality.
 - [github.com/JulianHayward/AzADServicePrincipalInsights](https://github.com/JulianHayward/AzADServicePrincipalInsights) Insights and change tracking on Azure Active Directory Service Principals (Enterprise Applications and Applications)
 - [==github.com/ElanShudnow/AzureCode==](https://github.com/ElanShudnow/AzureCode) A place to share all the Azure Code I am writing.
 This includes PowerShell, Terraform, ARM, Bicep, Ansible, etc...
     - [github.com/ElanShudnow/AzureCode/tree/main/PowerShell/AzResourceMoveSupport](https://github.com/ElanShudnow/AzureCode/tree/main/PowerShell/AzResourceMoveSupport) This script will take an Azure Usage Report csv file and provide new columns as to whether each resource supports migration to another Resource Group, to another Subscription, or to another Region.
 - [github.com/mustafakaya/Azure-Reliability-Checker-Tool](https://github.com/mustafakaya/Azure-Reliability-Checker-Tool) This project contains a PowerShell script that scans Azure resources based on Azure Proactive Resiliency Library.
 The script clones the library to a local directory and then scans all folders and files and runs KQL queries.
 Finally, it exports the resources to a CSV file with recommendation ID, subscription ID, and resource ID.
 - [github.com/microsoft/finops-toolkit](https://github.com/microsoft/finops-toolkit) Starter kits, scripts, and advanced solutions to accelerate your FinOps journey in the Microsoft Cloud.
 - [github.com/BrianCollet/onboard-automator](https://github.com/BrianCollet/onboard-automator) Streamline and automate the onboarding process for new employees using Azure Logic Apps, Azure Function Apps, Azure Blob Storage, Azure Resource Manager, Azure Active Directory, and Outlook
+- [github.com/nicolgit/azure-firewall-mon: az-firewall-mon](https://github.com/nicolgit/azure-firewall-mon) A near-real-time Azure Firewall Monitor log viewer

 ## Images